Talk Back and You're Dead: Plot

 Two years later, Samantha receives a call from Audrey that Top got into an accident after he mysteriously vanished without anyone knowing.
 Samantha and Red return home and Samantha realizes that Top could be at his beach house.
 She goes to the beach house and she watches a video footage of a boy and a girl making promises to each other that they will be getting married someday, as seen in the beginning of the film.
-Meanwhile, Red admits to Audrey that he has fallen in love with Samantha.
+Meanwhile, Red admits to Audrey that he's fallen in love with Samantha.
 As Samantha recalls the lost memories of her past where she and Top made a promise to each other as children, a dog walks through and leads her to Top at the beach.
 Samantha sees his realization that he has lost his sight, and Top asks God for a miracle because he badly needs one.
 Samantha then hugs Top with tears of joy at their reunion.